Urgent Brookhaven Plumbing Help

 CONTROL THE DAMAGE FIRST

-The first goal is to slow the damage and sort out whether the issue is pressurized water, drain water, a fixture connection, a valve failure, a disposal and sink backup, or a hidden pipe route.
-That keeps the repair focused and helps avoid opening the wrong wall, ceiling, vanity, or cabinet.
+The first move is to slow the water or backup, protect the rooms around it, and figure out whether the problem is supply water, drain water, a fixture connection, a valve failure, or equipment leaking nearby.
+That keeps the repair focused and reduces the chance of opening the wrong cabinet, wall, ceiling, or floor area.

 Choose the closest description that matches what you're experiencing.